Frankemsinwa/proofstack/.clinerules/PRODUCT_PRP.md

 #### 4. **Job Posting & Applications**

-* Hirers can create jobs with title, description, and requirements.
+* CLIENTs can create jobs with title, description, and requirements.
 * Talents can view jobs and submit proposals.
 * Jobs have status tracking (`OPEN`, `IN_PROGRESS`, `COMPLETED`, etc.).